ash/raku-course/essentials/numbers/integers/quiz2/index.md

 {% include menu.html %}

-Try to find out, which of the following digits form integers that Raku accepts as values of the `Int` type.
+Try to find out which of the following digits form integers that Raku accepts as the `Int` type values.

 {:.quiz}
 1 | 3